Macro side photograph of a Pink Hendrickson Parachute dry fly with a pale upright postReviewed representative photograph

 When to use it

-• During an established local Hendrickson window.
+• During an established local Hendrickson window after current reports and observations support it.

 How to fish it